PatrickMatthiesen/DSYS-gRPC-template/README.md

 ## Prerequisites

-### Download proto on Windows
+### Download protoc on Windows

-> Feel free to ask for help if this doesn't work anymore

-1. before starting, install google's protocol buffers:
+1. Before starting, install google's protocol buffers:
-    - go to this link: <https://developers.google.com/protocol-buffers/docs/downloads>
+    - Go to this link: <https://developers.google.com/protocol-buffers/docs/downloads>
-    - click on the "release page" link.
+    - Click on the "release page" link.
-    - find the version you need and download it.
+    - Find the version you need and download it.
-    - as per October 2021, if your on windows, it's the third from the bottom, `protoc-3.18.1-win64.zip`.
+    - As per October 2022, if your on windows, it's the third from the bottom, `protoc-21.7-win64.zip`.
-2. unzip the downloaded file somewhere "safe".
+2. Unzip the downloaded file somewhere "safe".
-    - on my windows machine, I placed it in `C:\Program Files\Protoc`
+    - On my windows machine, I placed it in `C:\Program Files\Protoc`
-3. add the path to the `bin` folder to your system variables.
+3. Add the path of the `bin` folder to your system variables.
-    - on windows, click the windows key and search for "system", then there should come something up like "edit the system environment variables".
+    - On windows, click the windows key and search for "system", then there should come something up like "edit the system environment variables".
-    - click the button "environment variables..." at the bottom.
+    - Click the button "environment variables..." at the bottom.
-    - in the bottom list select the variable called "path" and click "edit ..."
+    - In the bottom list select the variable called "path" and click "edit ..."
-    - in the pop-up window, click "new..."
+    - In the pop-up window, click "new..."
-    - paste the total path to the `bin` folder into the text field.
+    - Paste the total path to the `bin` folder into the text field.

-        my path is `C:\Program Files\Protoc\bin`.
+        My path is `C:\Program Files\Protoc\bin`.

-    - click "ok".
+    - Click "ok".
-4. open a terminal and run these commands:
+4. Open a terminal and run these commands:

     `$ go install google.golang.org/protobuf/cmd/protoc-gen-go@v1.26`

     `$ go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.1`

-### Download proto on Mac OS
+### Download protoc on Mac OS

 `$ brew install go`